 The key elements of a Lean-Agile Center of Excellence

 At a minimum, COEs should provide the intentions of the different roles in the organization.
 The enables greater autonomy as depicted in Figure 2.

 Rules of engagement

 It is important that standards for collaboration be consistent across an organization.
-Net Objectives has created what we call the Guardrails System to guide how people across an organization work together:
+Disciplined Agile has created what we call the Guardrails System to guide how people across an organization work together: